zmazz/zmazz/README.md

 ### Hello there I am Ziad 👋
 - interested in data science, analysis and machine learning engineering, as well as general web development.
-- currently coding in python, sql, with a bit of javascript, html, solidity, makefile, dockerfile...
+- currently coding in python, sql, with a bit of javascript, html, rust, solidity, makefile, dockerfile...
 - previously in tech innovation investments & consultancy, in various sectors & geographies.
 - looking to join a compelling project as a data scientist/engineer.